 - 1. To comply with legislation - 2.
 To comply with Data Protection legislation which requires us to make the data subject aware of how we will handle their personal data - 3.
 To ensure that the rights of the Data Subject are protected in any proposed new activity or change to an existing one - 4.
 The law states that we must only process the minimum amount of information needed to carry out our business purpose.
 It is not acceptable to hold information on the basis that it might possibly be useful in the future without a view of how it will be used.
 Changes in circumstances or failure to keep the information up to date may mean that information that was originally adequate becomes inadequate. - 5.
 To maintain professional standards and to assist in defending the validity of such comments if the data subject exercises their rights to ask us to amend or delete their personal data if they feel it to be inaccurate. - 6.
-To comply with a principle of Data Protection law

-- 7. To comply with Data Protection law.
+To comply with a principle of Data Protection law - 7.
+To comply with Data Protection law.
 Where processing does not rely on a legal condition other than consent - 8.
 When using personal data for marketing and promoting services it is unlikely that any lawful condition other than consent would apply. - 9.
-Consent can only be valid for a reasonable period of time. - 10.
-To comply with a principle of Data Protection law. - 11.
-To comply with the right to access personal data - 12.
-To comply with a principle of Data Protection law. - 13.
-To comply with the rights of the Data Subject under Data Protection law - 14.
-Personal data must be protected by effective security controls to ensure that only those with approved business need to access the data can do so - 15.
-Personal data must be protected by effective security controls to ensure that only those with approved business need to access the data can do so - 16.
-To comply with the legal requirements to keep personal secure but also to ensure that where there are legal grounds to share information in a managed way that this is done correctly. - 17.
-The law permits organisations to hold such data in order to measure the quality of services being provided, to record consent etc. In certain circumstances recordings may be accessed e.g. to investigate alleged criminal activity or breaches of Organisation policy etc. - 18.
-To comply with a principle in Data Protection law and the Data Protection Officer governance requirements - 19.
-To comply with the Data Subject's rights - 20.
-This is a regulatory requirement and allows the public to see what personal information we hold to support transparency - 21.
-Where personal data is used for research purposes, the processing of the data can be legitimised by provisions within Data Protection law - 22.
-To comply with the right of the Data Subject to have equivalent legal safeguards in place over their data in another country as they would here.
-Personal data transferred overseas (including hosted solutions) must be securely handled under the same or substantially similar provisions that exist under the Data Protection Act. - 23.
-To comply with Article 9 of GDPR - 24.
-To comply with Article 9 of GDPR and comply with a principle of Data Protection law requiring personal data is processed with appropriate security measures
+To comply with a principle of Data Protection law. - 10.
+To comply with the right to access personal data - 11.
+To comply with a principle of Data Protection law. - 12.
+To comply with the rights of the Data Subject under Data Protection law - 13.
+Personal data must be protected by effective security controls to ensure that only those with approved business need to access the data can do so

+- 14. Personal data must be protected by effective security controls to ensure that only those with approved business need to access the data can do so - 15.
+To comply with the legal requirements to keep personal secure but also to ensure that where there are legal grounds to share information in a managed way that this is done correctly. - 16.
+The law permits organisations to hold such data in order to measure the quality of services being provided, to record consent etc. In certain circumstances recordings may be accessed e.g. to investigate alleged criminal activity or breaches of Organisation policy etc. - 17.
+To comply with a principle in Data Protection law. - 18.
+To comply with the Data Subject's rights - 19.
+This is a regulatory requirement and allows the public to see what personal information we hold to support transparency - 20.
+Where personal data is used for research purposes, the processing of the data can be legitimised by provisions within Data Protection law - 21.
+To comply with the 8th Principle of the Data Protection Act.
+The member states of the EEA share common legislation which provides assurance to us that personal data will be securely handled under the same provisions that exist under the Data Protection Act.